-An excerpt from Victoria Hetherington's forthcoming novel I Have to Tell You:
+An excerpt from Victoria Hetherington's digital fiction project I Have To Tell You (0s&1s, 2014).

 When I was a kid I hung around with our grubby, red-haired neighbor, Patrick, who was old enough to have witnessed his few friends move away but young enough—I guess—to decorate his living room with lava lamps.
 Even though I felt pretty special those days, I understood he’d have to be a pretty lonely guy to actively befriend the twelve-year-old down the street, but I ate Fig Newtons and watched daytime TV with him anyway and played gently with his arthritic dog Leia when she was awake.
 Sometimes he’d tell me about grown-up life:

 “The thing of it is, Davey, you have to look your best.
 Always, and early as possible.
 And you have to understand, too, that high school is fulla twerps.”

 “Making a baby is the fun part and anyone can do it.
 But, and I’m not naming any names, some people aren’t qualified to raise kids—there should be a test you pass first.”

 Or, after a hushed conversation with a rather pretty woman who showed up unannounced, some of which I overheard while making pancakes in his kitchen:

 “When a girl like Lily comes by asking for root canal money, and she hasn’t called you in a whole entire year, you’ve gotta ask yourself why’s she showing up at your door.”

 I’d always listen closely: Patrick, after all, had gone to college.
 But maybe sensing something from my parents, I set certain parameters with him: before entering his house, I always said something like “My mom wants me back at four,” and no matter how many cop shows we watched, no matter how many glasses of chocolate milk I drank, every time I’d leave, taking my first couple breaths of autumn air, I’d feel light with gratitude and boundless excitement for my future.